The Studio

 Ali Davies

-With over thirty years in textile design and with work held by more than 100 retailers across Aotearoa, her practice encompasses illustration, repeat patterns, limited-edition pieces, and collaborative objects.
-Each piece begins with drawing and then develops through print and cloth, guided by the idea that textiles shape how we gather, remember, and belong.
+Each piece begins with a drawing and then develops through print and cloth, guided by the idea that textiles shape how we gather, remember, and belong.

-Her connection to cloth began early.
-As a child, she spent several years living in Hong Kong and England, where department stores and local shops offered a vivid world of printed silks, patterned garments, stationery, and almost theatrical fabric displays that sparked her dreamy nature.
+My connection to cloth began early.
+As a child, I spent several years living in Hong Kong and England, where department stores and local shops offered a vivid world of printed silks, patterned garments, stationery, and theatrical fabric displays that caught my attention.
 These early encounters with colour, illustration, and pattern left a lasting impression and quietly shaped a lifelong fascination with textiles and design.

 Practise & Values